Olympias: Origin

 Apparently, she was originally named Polyxena, as Plutarch mentions in his work Moralia, and changed her name to Myrtale prior to her marriage to Philip II of Macedon as part of her initiation into an unknown mystery cult.
+Plutarch additionally claimed that she was a devout member of the orgiastic snake-worshiping cult of Dionysus, and he suggested that she slept with snakes in her bed.
 The name Olympias was the third of four names by which she was known.
 She probably took it as a recognition of Philip's victory in the Olympic Games of 356 BC, the news of which coincided with Alexander's birth (Plut.
 Alexander 3.8).
 She was finally named Stratonice, which was probably an epithet attached to Olympias following her victory over Eurydice in 317 BC.

 Queen of Macedonia

 When Neoptolemus I died in 360 BC, his brother Arybbas succeeded him on the Molossian throne.
 In 358 BC, Arybbas made a treaty with the new king of Macedonia, Philip II, and the Molossians became allies of the Macedonians.
 The alliance was cemented with a diplomatic marriage between Arybbas' niece, Olympias, and Philip in 357 BC.
-It made Olympias the queen consort of Macedonia, and Philip the king.
-Philip had allegedly fallen in love with Olympias when both were initiated into the mysteries of Cabeiri at the Sanctuary of the Great Gods, on the island of Samothrace, though their marriage was largely political in nature in order to seal the alliance between Macedonia and Epirus.
+Olympias therefore became queen consort of Macedonia, and Philip the king.
+While their marriage was largely political in nature to seal the alliance between Macedonia and Epirus, Plutarch alleged that Philip had fallen in love with Olympias when both were initiated into the mysteries of Cabeiri at the Sanctuary of the Great Gods, on the island of Samothrace.

 One year later, in 356 BC, Philip's race horse won in the Olympic Games; for this victory, his wife, who was known then as Myrtale, received the name Olympias.
 In the summer of the same year, Olympias gave birth to her first child, Alexander.
 In ancient Greece people believed that the birth of a great man was accompanied by portents.
 As Plutarch describes, the night before the consummation of their marriage, Olympias dreamed that a thunderbolt fell upon her womb and a great fire was kindled, its flames dispersed all about and then were extinguished.
-After the marriage Philip dreamed that he put a seal upon his wife's womb, the device of which was the figure of a lion.
+After the marriage, Philip dreamed that he put a seal upon his wife's womb, the device of which was the figure of a lion.
 Aristander's interpretation was that Olympias was pregnant of a son whose nature would be bold and lion-like.
 Philip and Olympias also had a daughter, Cleopatra, who later married her uncle, Alexander I of Epirus, to further diplomatic ties between Macedonia and Epirus.